 Infant of diabetic mother

-Mothers with poorly controlled diabetes are more likely to have a miscarriage or stillborn child.
-The delivery may be difficult if the baby is large.
-This can increase the risk for brachial plexus injuries and other trauma during birth.
+Mothers with poorly controlled diabetes are also more likely to have a miscarriage or stillborn child.

 - Blue or patchy (mottled) skin color, rapid heart rate, rapid breathing (signs of immature lungs or heart failure)